pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

          #    --set help.values={ image }   # Provides image values merged with global
          ```

-        As you can see, PingAccess Admin and Engine, PingData Console, PingDirectory, and the PingFederate Admin and Engine are deployed from the provided `everything.yaml` values file.
+        As you can see, PingAccess Admin and Engine, PingData Console, PingDirectory, PingAuthorize, and the PingFederate Admin and Engine are deployed from the provided `everything.yaml` values file.

         It will take several minutes for all components to become operational.